Chris Jericho: Feud with Shawn Michaels (2007–2008)

-In April 2008, Jericho became involved in the ongoing feud between Shawn Michaels and Batista when he suggested that Michaels enjoyed retiring Ric Flair, causing Shawn Michaels to attack him.
-Jericho thus asked to be inserted into the match between Batista and Michaels at Backlash, but instead, he was appointed as the special guest referee.
+In April, Jericho became involved in the ongoing feud between Shawn Michaels and Batista when he suggested that Michaels enjoyed retiring Ric Flair, causing Michaels to attack him.
+Jericho thus asked to be inserted into the match between Batista and Michaels at Backlash on April 27, but instead, he was appointed as the special guest referee.
 During the match at Backlash, Michaels feigned a knee injury so that Jericho would give him time to recover and lured Batista in for Sweet Chin Music for the win.
 After Backlash, Jericho accused Michaels of cheating, but Michaels continued to play up an injury.
 When Jericho was finally convinced and he apologized to Michaels for not believing him, Michaels then admitted to Jericho that he had faked his injury and he attacked Jericho with Sweet Chin Music.
-After losing to Michaels at Judgment Day, Jericho initiated a handshake after the match.
+After losing to Michaels at Judgment Day on May 18, Jericho initiated a handshake after the match.

 On the June 9 episode of Raw, Jericho hosted his talk show segment, The Highlight Reel, interviewing Michaels.
 Jericho pointed out that Michaels was still cheered by the fans despite Michaels's deceit and attack on Jericho during the previous months, whereas Jericho was booed when he tried to do the right thing.
 Jericho then assaulted Michaels with a low blow and sent Michaels through the "Jeritron 6000" television, damaging the eye of Michaels, and turning heel in the process.
 This began what was named by both Pro Wrestling Illustrated and the Wrestling Observer Newsletter the "Feud of the Year".
-At Night of Champions, Jericho lost the WWE Intercontinental title to Kofi Kingston after a distraction by Michaels.
+At Night of Champions on June 29, Jericho lost the Intercontinental Championship to Kofi Kingston after a distraction by Michaels.
 In June, Jericho took on Lance Cade as a protégé.